Jinglemisk/king-of-the-mountain/DEVELOPER_GUIDE.md

 ## Project Overview

 **King of the Mountain** is a browser-based, real-time multiplayer board game for 2-6 players.
-It's a medieval adventure race where players compete to be the first to reach the final tile while fighting enemies, collecting treasures, and navigating chaotic luck cards.
+It's a medieval adventure race where players compete to be the first to reach the final tile while fighting enemies, collecting treasures, and navigating chaotic Luck Cards.

 ### Game Features
 - **7 Player Classes** with unique abilities (Scout, Hunter, Gladiator, Warden, Guard, Monk, Porter)
 - **20-tile board** with different tile types (Enemy, Treasure, Luck, Sanctuary, Final)
-- **3-tier card system** for enemies, treasures, and luck cards
+- **3-tier card system** for enemies, treasures, and Luck Cards
 - **Turn-based combat** with dice rolls (PvE and PvP)
 - **Inventory management** (equipped items and carried items)
 - **Real-time multiplayer** using Firebase Realtime Database